pawod/MigrationContainer/README.md

-# Data Migrator
+# MigrationContainer

-The Data Migrator is a framework, which enables you to create platform independent container files for the purpose of data migration or backups.
+The MigrationContainer is a framework, which enables you to create platform independent container files for the purpose of data migration or backups.
 It is implemented in C# (.NET Framework 4.6) and uses [Marc Gravell's Implementation](https://github.com/mgravell/protobuf-net) of Google's Protocol Buffers for (de-)serialization of aforementioned containers.

 ###What it does